rdkit/rdkit/Docs/Book/Install.md

       -   The python headers.
 This probably means that you need to install the python-dev package (or whatever it's called) for your linux distribution.
       -   sqlite3.
 You also need the shared libraries.
 This may require that you install a sqlite3-dev package.
       -   You need to have numpy (http://www.scipy.org/NumPy) installed.

           > **note**
           >
           > for building with XCode4 on OS X there seems to be a problem with the version of numpy that comes with XCode4.
 Please see below in the (see faq) section for a workaround.
- -   Optional packages
-     -   If you would like to install the RDKit InChI support (first available in the Q2 2011 release), follow the instructions in $RDBASE/External/INCHI-API to get a copy of the InChI source and put it in the appropriate place.

 ###### Installing Boost

-If your linux distribution has a boost-devel package including the python and regex libraries, you can use that and save yourself the steps below.
+If your linux distribution has a boost-devel package including the python, regex, threading, and serialization libraries, you can use that and save yourself the steps below.

 > **note**
 >
 > if you *do* have a version of the boost libraries pre-installed and you want to use your own version, be careful when you build the code.
 We've seen at least one example on a Fedora system where cmake compiled using a user-installed version of boost and then linked against the system version.
 This led to segmentation faults.
 There is a workaround for this below in the (see FAQ) section.

 -   download the boost source distribution from [the boost web site](http://www.boost.org)
--   extract the source somewhere on your machine (e.g. `/usr/local/src/boost_1_45_0`)
+-   extract the source somewhere on your machine (e.g. `/usr/local/src/boost_1_58_0`)
--   build the required boost libraries:
+-   build the required boost libraries.
+The boost site has [detailed instructions](http://www.boost.org/doc/libs/1_58_0/more/getting_started/index.html) for this, but here's an overview:
    -   `cd $BOOST`
-   -   If you want to use the python wrappers: `./bootstrap.sh --with-libraries=python,regex`
+   -   If you want to use the python wrappers: `./bootstrap.sh --with-libraries=python,regex,thread,serialization`
-   -   If not using the python wrappers: `./bootstrap.sh --with-libraries=regex`
+   -   If not using the python wrappers: `./bootstrap.sh --with-libraries=regex,thread,serialization`
-   -   Building on 32 bit systems: `./b2 install`
-   -   Building on 64 bit systems: `./b2 address-model=64 cflags=-fPIC cxxflags=-fPIC install`
+   -   `./b2 install`

      If you have any problems with this step, check the boost [installation instructions](http://www.boost.org/more/getting_started/unix-variants.html).